Digital education platforms

 About the programme

 Government-funded support is available for schools and colleges to get set up on one of two free-to-use digital education platforms.
 You can choose to use either:

 The Key for School Leaders website provides feature comparison and case studies on how schools are making the most of these platforms, to help you make the most appropriate choice for your school.

-You have until the end of March 2021 to register with this programme and claim your grant.
+The programme has been extended for a further 12 months.
+This means you now have until the end of March 2022 to register and claim your grant.

 What is a digital education platform?